EQWorks/common/communications/journal.md

 ## Objectives

-- Journals help you organize thoughts and recollect memory.
+- Helps to organize thoughts and recollect memory of daily tasks.
-- They give your teammates more context of where you have been.
+- Provides teammates with more context of what each other has been working on & gain insights on project direction.
-- The evolving plan component offers your teammate insights into the direction you're heading toward.
+- Feeds into weekly digests as a part of the meeting notes generation process.

 ## Guide

-### First Principle - Summarize Last Work Session
+### First Principle - Summarize Last Work Day

-The first and most important principle is to write down what you have done in the _Last Work Session_ as comprehensively as possible.

-We can be much better at our planning by reinforcing and associating back to what we have done.

-This also allows others in the team to know what you have been doing, so that more efficient collaboration can be formed from this knowledge.
+The first and most important principle is to fill out the _Last Workday_ section as comprehensively as possible.
+Notes in this section allows others in the team to know what you have been doing, so that more efficient collaboration can be formed from this knowledge.
+This section is also being sourced into weekly digests we generate for meeting notes, so it is key to keep them clear and concise.

+Our [avail_bot](https://github.com/EQWorks/avail-bot) routine for Dev Journal auto-fills _Last Workday_ with completed prev-day tasks, you could review & re-format these notes by directly typing into the Last Workday section.

 Adaptations:

-- Sessions can be in different lengths, such as every day, every other day, or every week.
-- However, it is better to have consistent session lengths.
-This allows members in collaboration with you to have a predictable period to check-in with you.
+- We have an automation tool to bring completed prev-day tasks to auto-fill this section.
+- Please edit this section if you find any missing prev-day tasks, or if prev-day tasks were poorly worded.

 ### Second Principle - State Current Plan

-For the current work session, carry over the leftovers from the last work session as a base and revise.
+Our [avail_bot](https://github.com/EQWorks/avail-bot) routine for Dev Journal carry over the prev-day incompleted tasks to current work day as a base, revise/add to the tasks accordingly.

-This allows others in the team to know what you are doing, or about to be doing.
+Listing out current tasks allows others in the team to know what you are doing, or about to be doing.
 This also opens up opportunities for more collaboration and reduces the possibility of crossing over tasks unknowingly, or reinventing wheels unnecessarily.

 Keep the plan open, as the time ahead isn't 100% predictable, adjust it as you go.